 You have the opportunity to link theory to practice by analysing a real organisational issue.
 Having identified a project (with the approval of both the client company and the Module Leader) you investigate a particular issue, one that can be supported through the relevant literature and by conducting primary research with the client.
 This module is not an internship but can be taken in conjunction with an internship you have identified and are participating in.
 The ‘issue’ in question may be current management problem for the client organisation or related to future strategic choices.
 The Client project provides you with a significant learning and personal development experience.

-A work placement is a great opportunity to gain eight months work experience in the UK or abroad in a marketing role.
+A work placement is a great opportunity to gain work experience in the UK or abroad in a marketing role.
+The typical length of the placement is 6 to 8 months.
 You will be undertaking a major project in a commercial or non-profit organisation.
 Throughout this module, you will be applying practical concepts you have learned in the course.
 When you are working for the organisation, you will be responsible for managing a large proportion of your own learning, including tracking and recording your progress.
 Based on your proposal developed in the Research Methods module, you will then be assigned a supervisor to aid you throughout this period.

 We provide lots of support to help you find a paid work placement and gain connections with various organisations.
 This a fantastic opportunity for you to find your own work placement and gain valuable experience.
 Our placements team have a database which records placement opportunities and they run numerous placements fairs where you could meet potential employers.
 Securing a placement is your responsibility and does take a lot of effort, but this gives you valuable experience.
 You would need to cover your own living and travel costs throughout this duration.